-The screw length is one of the most important parameter, that effects on the pump performance.
+The screw length is one of the most important parameters, that affects on the pump performance.
 In this section the performance will be investigated with increasing the screw length to be 8 mm.
 As shown from Fig. 10 at the screw teeth height equals 0.09 mm and two different screw lengths, the behaviour of the pump still has the same trend but at different slopes with different pressure difference and volume flow rate.
 At high value of screw length, the performance line showed an improvement than the line for the shorter screw.
+Figure 11 shows the velocity magnitude contour for two screw pump two with different lengths.

-Fig. 10 Comparison between pump performances at different lengths.
+Fig. 10 Comparison between pump performances at